 Logout From Current GUI Session

-If we have logged in with the GUI we may need to logout from current session.
-We will use
+If we have logged in with the GUI we may need to log out from the current session.
+We will use the option

-/l option in order to logout from current user session.
+/l in order to log out from the current user session.

 > shutdown /l

 By default when we issue shutdown command the computer will not shut down immediately.
 There are 60 seconds wait time before shutdown.
 We can cancel the shutdown operation with which

 Hibernate feature will make computer sleep and wake up in seconds without starting from scratch.
 We can hibernate the computer with the option

 /h like below.